picnoir/DobadoBots/README.md

 ### Sensor

-Robots can scan their environment using its front laser ray.
-This laser scans what is fronting the robot, it gather two kinds of information:
+The robots can scan the environment using its front laser ray.
+This laser scans what is fronting it and gathers two kind of information:

 - **laserDistance**:
-  - Checks the distance between the robot and the nearest fronting obstacle.|
+  - Checks the distance between the robot and the nearest fronting obstacle.
   - Can be compared to any positive number using <, > or =
   - Shape: ```
-              laserDistance (<,>,=) 23
+              laserDistance {<,>,=} 23
            ```
 - **laserScan**:
   - Checks what kind of obstacle in fronting the robot.
   - Shape: ```
-              laserScan = (obstacle, wall, objective)
+              laserScan = {obstacle, wall, objective}
            ```
 - **objectiveDistance**:
   - Checks the distance between the robot and the objective.
   - Shape: ```
-              objectiveDistance (<,>,=) 23
+              objectiveDistance {<,>,=} 23
            ```

 ### Actions

-You can move the robot using actions instruction.
+You can move the robot using action instructions.
 There are 4 of them.

 - **moveForward**: ... as it states, moves the robot forward.
 - **turnRight**: ... as it states, rotates the robot to the right.